ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 \[\[ [See issue #91](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/91) \]\]

-If the request is successful in causing the AS to issue access tokens and release subject claims, the response could look like this example:
+If the request is successful in causing the AS to issue access tokens and release subject information, the response could look like this example:

 ~~~ json
 NOTE: '\' line wrapping per RFC 8792